oleon12/Mf/R/README.md

 2. **Model.R:** Build and evaluate the MaxEnt model for the 'present-day' variables
 3. **Model_Fut.R:** Project the MaxEnt model into future climate conditions
 4. **Areas_Fut.R:** Calculate the loss, gain and stable areas of the projected future climate conditions
-5. **Areas_PA.R:** Calculate the area of the potential distribution that are within the protected areas
+5. **Areas_PAs.R:** Calculate the area of the potential distribution that are within the protected areas

 ***